-In addition to the 10 points available for each assignment, there will also be points for participation.
+In addition to the 10 points available for each assignment, there will also be points for participation in your team.
 I am giving each of you 10 points that you must allocate amongst your other team members.
-(In other words, you cannot allocate all 10 points to yourself!
-(2) Indeed, and now I am serious, the votes are to be given to everyone else-do NOT give yourself any points.)
+(In other words, you cannot allocate all 10 points to yourself! © Indeed, and now I am serious, the votes are to be given to everyone else-do NOT give yourself any points.)
 I want you to allocate them according to the value each other member has been.
 So, if you think that one of the other members has done virtually everything, you can give that member 10 points and 0 to the other members.
 Or if you think one member has done a lot less than everyone else, you can give that member 0 points and then divide the 10 points among the other members.
+USE INTEGERS-that is, do not give 2.5 give instead 2 or 3 and make sure your points add to 10.
 This allocation is due at the end of the term.
 I will not share anyone's point allocation with anyone else, so I expect/hope you will be honest in your assessments.
 I will add each person's points, divide them by the total points that are available, and then multiply by 10.
 For example, in a 5-person team, the total number of points available to any one member is 40 points (10 points from each of the other four members.)
-If a member gets 2.5 from each of the other members, that means the student has a total of 10 points.
-So, I will divide 10/40 =0.25.
-Then I multiply by 10, so this student will get 0.25×10 points = 2.5 points.
+If a member gets a total of 10 points, I will divide 10/40 = 0.25.
+Then I multiply by 10, so this student will get $0.25 \times$ 10 points = 2.5 points.
 If the team sizes are different, I will need to make an adjustment to account for this difference but I am hopeful that will not be necessary.

-The final exam will be given on the last meeting in Gainesville on Dec 15.
-It will consist of short to longish answer questions.
+The final exam will be available online on October 18 to October 21.
+It will use Honorlock as its proctoring tool (I have a discussion of Honorlock below) and will consist of short to longish answer questions.
+You will have 90 minutes for the exam.
 I will provide you with several sample exams.
 Your final exam will be different than the sample exams but if you use the sample exams carefully, I do not think you will be surprised by anything on the actual exam.
 The final exam will be worth 63 points.
 (And yes, I do realize that 63 is an odd number of points.
-But I made the final exam worth 63 points so that there are now a grand total of 150 points in the entire class.
+But I made the final exam worth 63 points so that there are now a grand total of 130 points in the entire class.
 And that number is not so odd!!)